awsdocs/aws-control-tower-guide/doc_source/external-resources.md

  For general information about drift, see "Resolving Drift" in [Detect and resolve drift in AWS Control Tower](drift.md)\.

+## Removing an account from the Core OU<a name="removed-core-account"></a>

+It is not recommended to remove any of the shared accounts in the **Core** OU\.
+If you have removed a shared account accidentally, contact AWS Support\.

+**The results of core account removal:**
++ The account is no longer protected by AWS Control Tower mandatory SCPs\.

+  **Result:** The resources created by AWS Control Tower in the account may be modified or deleted\.
++ The account is no longer under the AWS Organizations master account\.

+  **Result:** The administrator of the AWS Organizations master account no longer has visibility into the account's spending\.
++ The account is no longer monitored by AWS Config\.

+  **Result:** No way exists for the administrator of the AWS Organizations master account to detect resource changes\.
++ The account is no longer in the organization\.

+  **Result:** AWS Control Tower updates and repair will fail\.

 ## Changes that Are Updated Automatically<a name="updated-automatically"></a>

 Changes that you make to your account email addresses are updated by AWS Control Tower automatically, but Account Factory does not update them automatically\.